qmk/qmk_firmware/docs/pr_checklist.md

 Closed PRs (for inspiration, previous sets of review comments will help you eliminate ping-pong of your own reviews): https://github.com/qmk/qmk_firmware/pulls?q=is%3Apr+is%3Aclosed+label%3Akeyboard

+- keyboard moves within the repository *must* go through the `develop` branch instead of `master`, so as to ensure compatibility for users
+    - `data/mappings/keyboard_aliases.hjson` must be updated to reflect the move, so users with pre-created configurator keymap.json files continue to detect the correct keyboard
+- PR submissions from a `kbfirmware` export (or equivalent) will not be accepted unless converted to new QMK standards -- try `qmk import-kbfirmware` first
 - `info.json`
     - With the move to [data driven](https://docs.qmk.fm/#/data_driven_config) keyboard configuration, we encourage contributors to utilise as many features as possible of the info.json [schema](https://github.com/qmk/qmk_firmware/blob/master/data/schemas/keyboard.jsonschema).
     - the mandatory elements for a minimally complete `info.json` at present are: